-A reduced amount of sunlight may cause Winter-onset SAD in the fall and winter.
-This drop-in sunshine might throw your body's internal clock out of sync, leading to sadness.
+A reduced amount of sunlight may cause Winter-onset SAD in the Fall and winter.
+This drop-in sunshine might throw your body's clock out of sync, leading to sadness.

 SAD is found to be more prevalent in women and younger adults.
 Here are the specific factors that increase the risk of SAD:

-Low Vitamin D: Vitamin D is crucial to boost your serotonin activity.
+Vitamin D is crucial to boost your serotonin activity.
 Our skin produces vitamin D from the sunlight.
-If you are not getting enough sunlight or your diet does not include the food having enough Vitamin D, you are likely to experience low Vitamin D levels.
+If you are not getting enough sunlight or your diet does not include food with enough Vitamin D, you will likely experience low Vitamin D levels.

 There are four main ways to treat SAD: light therapy, psychotherapy, medication, and Vitamin D.

-Light therapy has been a standard practice for the treatment of SAD since the 1980s.
-It attempts to restore typical daylight levels in people with SAD by exposing them to an intense light every day throughout the darker months.
+Light therapy has been a standard practice for treating SAD since the 1980s.
+It attempts to restore typical daylight levels in people with SAD by exposing them to intense light daily throughout the dark months.

-For this therapy, the patient sits in front of a solid lightbox (10,000 lux) every day for around 30 to 45 minutes first thing in the morning from fall through spring.
-Because these light boxes filter out the potentially harmful UV radiation, making this a safe treatment for most individuals.
+For this therapy, the patient sits in front of a solid lightbox (10,000 lux) daily for around 30 to 45 minutes first thing in the morning from Fall through spring.
+Because these light boxes filter out potentially harmful UV radiation, making this a safe treatment for most individuals.

-However, individuals who have certain eye disorders or take medications that boost their sensitivity to light may need to utilize non-solar treatment options or light therapy under medical guidance.
+However, individuals with certain eye disorders or taking medications that boost their sensitivity to light may need to utilize non-solar treatment options or light therapy under medical guidance.

 Vitamin D nutritional supplements might aid in treating SAD if they are deficient, as many people with this condition have.
 According to studies, Vitamin D nutritional supplements may help alleviate symptoms in individuals suffering from SAD.

 However, there is a lack of evidence on whether vitamin D is effective in treating SAD, and no definitive conclusions.